WeGo Public Transit: Former BRT Lite projects

-50 Charlotte Pike BRT Lite

-Originally, Nashville Mayor Karl Dean had hoped to start running "lite" bus rapid transit service on Charlotte and Nolensville pikes in 2014., but plans for the Charlotte BRT Lite were discussed at several public meetings in late January and early February 2015.
+Originally, Mayor Karl Dean had hoped to start running "lite" bus rapid transit service on Charlotte and Nolensville pikes in 2014, but plans for the Charlotte BRT Lite were discussed at several public meetings in late January and early February 2015.
 On March 2, 2015, it was announced that Charlotte Pike will be the third major corridor in Nashville to have BRT Lite service, joining Gallatin Pike and Murfreesboro Pike.
 50 Charlotte Pike BRT, which began service on Monday, March 30, 2015, offers limited stops traveling between Music City Central in downtown to the Charlotte Walmart located off River Road.

-52 Nolensville Pike BRT Lite

 In March 2015, preliminary plans began for a BRT Lite route to be on Nolensville Pike to begin in the fall of 2015.